Ronda Rousey knocked out in 48 seconds at UFC 207

 The loss leaves Rousey’s future in serious question.
 Her return attracted a standing-room-only crowd of more than 19,000 and pay-per-view sales are expected to exceed 1 million.

-She was guaranteed $3 million to show, and will make money millions more than that.
+She was guaranteed $3 million to show, and will make millions more than that.

-But Rousey, who had a media blackout and didn’t speak much at all in the fight’s build-up, may no longer fight.
+But Rousey, who had a media blackout and didn’t speak much at all in the fight’s buildup, may no longer fight.
 She had frequently said that she would judge when to quit by the damage she has taken.

-Her judo made her the sport’s biggest sensation and top stars, as she was able to win her first 12 fights primarily with a seemingly unstoppable arm bar.
+Her judo made her the sport’s biggest sensation and one of the top stars, as she was able to win her first 12 fights primarily with a seemingly unstoppable arm bar.

 Rousey hit hard, but her striking defense was never great and so she had problems when facing elite strikers like Nunes and Holm.